yuqinie98/PatchTST/README.md

 sh ./scripts/PatchTST/weather.sh
 ```

-You can adjust the hyperparameters based on your needs. (e.g. different patch length, different look-back windows and prediction lengths.)
+You can adjust the hyperparameters based on your needs (e.g. different patch length, different look-back windows and prediction lengths.).
+We also provide codes for the baseline models.

 ### Self-supervised Learning